Client-Side Web SDK

 Instant Link Configuration

-In order to set the Instant Link handler, withInstantLinkFallback(startStep: InstantLinkStartStep | InstantLinkStartStepFn)
+To set the Instant Link handler, withInstantLinkFallback(startStep: InstantLinkStartStep | InstantLinkStartStepFn)

 requires implementing the InstantLinkStartStep